raulmur/ORB_SLAM2/README.md

 #7.
 ROS Examples

-1. First add the path including *Examples/ROS/ORB_SLAM2* to the ROS_PACKAGE_PATH environment variable.
+1. Add the path including *Examples/ROS/ORB_SLAM2* to the ROS_PACKAGE_PATH environment variable.
 Open .bashrc file and add at the end the following line.
 Replace PATH by the folder where you cloned ORB_SLAM2:

   ```
   export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:PATH/ORB_SLAM2/Examples/ROS